Easy Peanut Butter Fudge: A Simple Version of Granny’s Christmas Candy

 A few years after we lost my grandmother, I found out that my mom had Granny’s Peanut Butter Fudge recipe.
-After the first time (and only time) I made it, all I could say was bless Granny’s heart for making it all those years!
+After the first (and only time) I made it, all I could say was bless Granny’s heart for making it all those years!
 That was some task!

 An Easier Way